system76/tech-docs/src/models/darp8/repairs.md

 1. Follow the steps above to [remove the bottom cover](#removing-the-bottom-cover).
 2. Peel back the black tape holding the fan to the chassis, and remove any clear tape that is securing the wires.
 3. Unplug the black fan connector.
-    - This can also be done after removing the fan/heatsink from the system.
+    - This can alternatively be done after the fan/heatsink is removed.
 4. Remove the seven heatsink/fan screws in order, starting with #1, then #2, and so on until #7.

 ![Thermal screws](./img/thermal-system.webp)